Particle-hole origin of thermal beating in dipole-compression modes of a 1D Bose gas

 \lettersection{Conclusions}

-We presented a systematic numerical study of the thermal crossover of dipole compression mode frequencies in a harmonically trapped 1D Bose gas with arbitrary interaction strength.
-Our results: (i) demonstrate the absence of a high-$T$ collisional hydrodynamic regime; (ii) reveal a beating of two DC frequencies, whose excitation strengths thermally evolve consistently with the dynamic structure factor and the hole-induced anomaly \cite{DeRosi2022}; (iii) show that the higher frequency crosses from low-$T$ phononic HD behavior to a high-$T$ collisionless regime around the anomaly temperature $T \approx T_A$; and (iv) indicate that the lower frequency corresponds to the excitation of the LB mode which transitions into the center-of-mass oscillation with temperature.
+We presented a systematic numerical study of the thermal behavior of dipole compression mode frequencies in a harmonically trapped 1D Bose gas with arbitrary interaction strength.
+Our results: (i) reveal a two-frequency beating between particle- and hole-like modes, whose excitation strengths track the thermal occupation of spectral states induced by the hole anomaly \cite{DeRosi2022}; (ii) show a crossover from low-$T$ phononic hydrodynamic behavior to a high-$T$ collisionless regime around the anomaly temperature $T \approx T_A$; (iii) indicate that the lower frequency corresponds to the unexpected excitation of the lowest breathing mode at low temperatures.

-The new universal temperature scale for the HD-CL transition, set by the anomaly, may explain the mismatch between measurements and HD theory of LB frequencies in the crossover from regime II (thermal quasicondensate), through III (degenerate nearly ideal Bose gas), and into IV (non-degenerate nearly ideal Bose gas) \cite{Fang2014}.